plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/feature_extractor.md

 print(rep.shape)
 ```

 We have flattened the model representation of the given layer (to support representations from multiple layers simultaneously).
-If you would like to retrieve the original shape, you can use the {func}`~plenoptic.models.FeatureExtractorModel.convert_to_dict` method:
+If you would like to retrieve the original shape, you can use the {func}`~plenoptic.models.DeepNetFeatures.convert_to_dict` method:

 ```{code-cell} ipython3
 rep = model.convert_to_dict(rep)